The Rios Fund, Guatemala

 Day 3:

 Following breakfast at the Villa Colonial, we depart for a six hour drive to Copan, Honduras.
 For many years, the town of Copán Ruinas has been famous for its magnificent Mayan ruins, declared by UNESCO as Archaeological World Heritage Site in 1980.
 Copán is considered the Paris of the ancient Mayan world in Central America and features intricately carved stelae, tombs hidden beneath the temples and flocks of scarlet macaws.
 We cross into Honduras by mid-afternoon, so keep your passport handy.
 Our lodging for the next two nights is the La Casa de Cafe.
 Copán's highly rated bed and breakfast Inn that's housed in an attractive colonial inspired village residence and just four blocks from Copán's Central Park.
-We will enjoy an evening meal in the central park.
+We will enjoy an evening meal near the central park.

 Included: All transport, double occupancy lodging